Our methodology

 Testing is your chance to gather feedback, refine solutions, and continue to learn about your users.
 The test mode is an iterative mode in which you place low-resolution prototypes in the appropriate context of your user’s life.
 Prototype as if you know you’re right, but test as if you know you’re wrong.

 The test phase lets you see if your prototype works well and where it needs improving.
 Based on user feedback, you can make changes and improvements before you spend time and money developing and implementing your solution.
 You’ll run user testing sessions where you observe users interacting with your prototype and gather feedback.
-With everything you learn in the testing phase you make changes to your design or come up with a completely new idea.
+With everything you learn in the testing phase, you make changes to your design or come up with a completely new idea.